pecheur/taskgen/docs/distributor.md

 The `Distributor` class glues everything together in place.
-It scans IP ranges for available sessions, automatically manages open connections to sessions, distributes task-sets and task-set variants to connected target systems and pass on incoming events to event handlers.
+It scans IP ranges for available sessions, automatically manages open connections to sessions, distributes task-sets and task-set variants to connected target systems and pass on incoming events to monitors.

 Is is possible to hand over a list of IP ranges.
 Each IP range is described with the [CIDR](https://de.wikipedia.org/wiki/Classless_Inter-Domain_Routing) format.